stan68-goes-hard/automatic-servo-control/README.md

 # automatic-servo-control

-Sets GPIO pinout and sets angle of the motors
+Sets the GPIO pinout and sets angle of the motors